 To be more precise, as well as technically correct, the area actually qualifies as a close grouping of separate sand dunes.
 These also appear closely adjacent to the nearby Lake Bennet.
 Also, the bountiful sand deposited during the last period of glacial activity.

-The extremely unusual location further quickly earned it a distinct status.
+The extremely unusual location further quickly earned the formation a distinct status.
 That’s due to its popularity for various recreational activities.
 As a result, numerous local residents, and increasingly tourists, as well, utilize the dunes for several activities.

-These include numerous types of popular functions.
-Among these is such uses as hiking, all-terrain vehicular activities, and sand boarding.
+These include numerous types of locally popular functions.
+Among these is such frequent uses as hiking, all-terrain vehicular activities, and sand boarding.
 Finally, the nature of the remarkable site also appears to be rapidly making it a popular site for skydiving.